 - Private marina with boat slips for hotel guests (reservations necessary)

 - Seasonal dive-in movies

 Good to Know: As mentioned above, the ocean beach at Mission Beach is about a mile away but you can walk or ride a bike there.
 It is an older property but also can be great value for money.

 Paradise Point Resort and Spa

 This secluded tropical resort experience is great for families.
-Paradise Point is a 462-room bungalow-style resort set on Mission Bay that was established in 1962 by famous Hollywood Director Jack Skirball.
+Paradise Point Resort and Spa is a 462-room bungalow-style resort set on Mission Bay that was established in 1962 by famous Hollywood Director Jack Skirball.
 The 44-acre resort actually feels like a secluded tropical island.
-Over one mile of beach circles the resort with its five swimming pools, tranquil lagoons and lush gardens.
+Over one mile of beach circles the resort with its five swimming pools, tranquil lagoons, and lush gardens.

-The bay beach here is an excellent San Diego beach for kids.
+The bay beach here is a fun San Diego beach for kids and they do swim here (water can be murky).
 The ocean beach at Mission Beach requires a 2-mile drive around the bay to get there.

 - Bonfire pits